baudren/NoteOrganiser/roadmap.md

     [x] full list of tags, with scrolling
-    [x] fix the display (background color) (widgets not properly removed) [x] scrolling when a button is checked should work
+    [x] fix the display (background color) (widgets not properly removed) [x] scrolling when a button is checked should work [x] fix the width of the tag column

 Future work